ferdium/ferdium-recipes/docs/integration.md

 Some services may not be compatible with Ferdi adding it's signature to the user agent.

-If you encounter such a service, you remove this signature with the following snippet of code
+If you encounter such a service, please remove this signature with the following snippet of code

 ```js
 overrideUserAgent() {